 Sustainably grown produce is sourced from Durham’s Funny Girl Farm, Hillsborough’s Vera Luce Farm and Nourishing Acres, a certified organic farm in Orange County’s Cedar Grove.

 “Whenever you buy from local farmers, you have to work with what’s available,” Amber said.
 “We get the best seasonal items we can find.”

 House-made dessert is an absolute must.
 Mascarpone-filled tiramisu arrives in a bowl and features ladyfingers dipped in cold-brew coffee.
 Cannoli stuffed with ricotta comes tinged with pistachio, Amarena cherry, orange and lemon zest.

 A full-service bar offers a focused assortment of domestic beers plus wine from Italy, France and California.

 “Our bar isn’t highbrow or lowbrow,” said Zach.
 “We’ve developed four or five specialty cocktails, and we have a good selection of vermouths with different flavor profiles.”

 A family table is available for groups of up to 12 people and may be reserved in advance online.

 “We basically deliver a parade of everything we do, including salads, antipasti and pizza,” Amber explained.
 Cost for the family meal is $30 a person excluding beverages.

-Pizzeria Faulisi is open Wednesday through Saturday with dinner service only, and Sundays from 11 a.m. to 4 p.m.
+Pizzeria Faulisi is open Wednesday through Saturday from noon to 8 p.m., and Sundays from 11 a.m. to 4 p.m.